MarbelVega/Event-Planner/README.md

 Your server is now running.

-Demo of the web app:
+Screenshot of the web app:

 <img src="https://github.com/hasahmad/Event-Planner/blob/master/Screenshot.png" height="400px" alt="Screenshot of the App" />